qibo02/qibo02/README.md

-# 👋 Hi you can call me qibo🐒
+# 👋 Hi, you can call me qibo🐒

 **`Hardcore Human`**